 A student may repeat a course in order to improve a grade in a class they have previously taken.
-If a class is retaken in the classroom, that grade will replace the prior grade on the transcript.
-If it is retaken online, both grades will be posted on the transcript.
 Credit will only be given once per course.
 Anyone wishing to retake a class must receive administrative approval.
 There are four purposes for retaking a class.
 First, it allows a student the opportunity to improve his/her grade from the first time that he/she took the class; second, it allows the student more foundation in that subject area enabling him/her to pursue a more advanced study; third, it allows participation due to late enrollment or excessive absences; fourth, by administrative request.